 Sticky foods makes it more challenging to clean the skillet, but it's doable.

-Fish, in particular delicate fish will stick and also cause the skillet to smell fishy even after cleaning, so you may want to use a different kind of skillet.
+Fish, especially delicate fish, will stick and also cause the skillet to smell fishy even after cleaning, so you may want to use a different kind of skillet.

 You sear chicken for at least 6 to 8 minutes until a nice golden brown crusty outer coating develops before flipping it over.